 Get the employee's express agreement to the new terms individually or by way of a collective agreement.

 There should also be some consideration or benefit passing from each of the parties to each other for an agreed contractual variation to be valid.
 Consideration can sometimes just be the employee's continued employment, but if the change to the employment contract is not due to take effect until some point in the future it will be more difficult for employers to rely on continued employment as consideration for the change.
-In that case, it is advisable to give some other form of consideration to the change.
+In that case, it is advisable to give some other form of consideration such as an additional payment or benefit.

 Impose the change and rely on the employee's conduct to establish implied agreement.